mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person:** You’re talking about big mind.

 **Katagiri:** Yes, big mind.
 But we cannot ignore small mind.
 Because, right after an event occurs, mind associates with it.
 So you cannot ignore it.
 That’s why in our practice, we have to practice regulation of the mind.
-Constantly we have to be mindful of no [design] of having a reward, no [design] of becoming Buddha.
+Constantly we have to be mindful of no [design] of having a reward, no [design] of becoming buddha.
 [We have to] continually do this, otherwise we cannot use our body and mind perfectly, to fit into zazen.

 #### 1:22:10